masonanders/Wormhole/README.md

 This checks each obstacle and if it is in a "danger zone" it's section's "danger" state is set to `true` and the id is pushed to a local array.
 Otherwise if the obstacle is not in a "danger zone" and it's section is *not* included in the current array of `deathPaths` it changes it's section's "danger state" to `false`.
 Lastly any section that has no obstacle currently in it has it's "danger" state reset to `false`.

+#### Mobile Compatibility

+The game was first designed to be played on a keyboard with left and right keys.
+But I wanted mobile users to be able to enjoy the game as well so I used a simple data query to detect whether the display screen was below a certain size.
+If it is mobile-sized, left and right touch-buttons will be generated towards the bottom of the screen that provide mobile users the same functionality as the left/right keys on a keyboard.

 #### Efficient Visual Designs

 Entities that are numerous in number are kept only while needed in order to preserve memory.
 Each instance of an Obstacle and/or Star (white specks in the background) are stored in an array that is iterated through to render the object.
 That array has a limit to it's length and once that limit is reached the array is shifted to remove an old object each time a new object is push on to it.